 There are many ways to make cute pillowcases to dress up your bed.
-This method of making an envelope pillowcase protects both ends of your pillow with a flap at the open end.
-I’ve seen these types of pillowcases used at hotels and like the extra coverage of the pillow.
-This is a perfect method for making special pillowcase for your guest rooms.
+This method of making an envelope pillowcase protects both ends of your pillow with an inner flap at the open end.
+It is sometimes referred to as a pillowcase with a flap.

 With this method, there are no exposed seams to the outside of the pillowcase.
 I’ve used a serger to finish the inside seams, but you could use a French seam to make all of the seams (even the inside) all finished.